The American Sign Language Project, NFP

 The winner agrees to allow The American Sign Language Project to use his or her name and photo, image or likeness on the corporation’s website and in public announcements and press releases about the scholarship.

-Application materials must be postmarked no earlier than 30 days before the posted deadlineand must be received by The American Sign Language Project no later than the posted deadline.
+Application materials must be received no earlier than 30 days before the posted deadline and must be received by The American Sign Language Project no later than the posted deadline.
 Applications postmarked earlier than 30 days before the posted deadline or received after the posted deadline, as well as incomplete packets, will not be accepted.
-Please send in only one application.
-Applications delivered by overnight mail, FedEx, courier, fax or e-mail will not be accepted.
-Please make sure you allow enough time for the packet to be delivered before the deadline.

-The winner of The American Sign Language Project Scholarship will be announced on the website (www.aslproject.com) six weeks after the posted deadline.
+The winner of The Nicholas J. Deleonardis Scholarship of The American Sign Language Project will be notified approximately six to ten weeks after the posted deadline.

 The American Sign Language Project reserves the right to announce that no winner has been chosen if none of the applications meet its selection criteria.

-Copyright 2005-2009, The American Sign Language Project, NFP website traffic statistics
+Copyright The American Sign Language Project, NFP web site traffic